 When approaching customer relations during this troubling situation, be sure to remember that they are suffering too.
 Be a positive part of their day, not a negative one.
 When communicating online, try these four tips to captivate your customers.

-- Show that you care.
 Compassion goes a long way with consumers.
 If they see that you care about the world around you, they will be more likely to trust your business.

 - Be positive, but not ignorant.
 Offering some humor, positive messaging, or a feel-good story could do wonders for your brand’s identity.
 Just be sure you do not sensationalize a sensitive subject.